anshulbshah/Fully-Connected-Network-without-using-DL-Libraries/README.md

 # Training a fully connected network from scratch using numpy

-References in the respective scripts
-## Synopsis

-Was written specifically to train for MNIST digit classification.
+Was written to train for MNIST digit classification.
 The code is for CPU.

 ## Usage and Features